benlau6/benlau6.github.io/src/content/notes/the_nature_of_code.md

 ---
-title: "Reading and Implementation of The Nature of Code by Daniel Shiffman"
+title: Reading and Implementation of The Nature of Code by Daniel Shiffman
-publishDate: "2024-09-19"
+publishDate: 2024-09-20
 ---

 # Reading and Implementation of The Nature of Code by Daniel Shiffman